busera/proto__readability_optimizer/README.md

     ├── .gitattributes
     └── .gitignore

 ## Installation

-We recommend using `conda` as the foundation because it simplifies the management of required Python versions.
+It's recommended to use `conda` as the foundation because it simplifies the management of required Python versions.

 To create the project's conda environment, use: